-The Roles of Women in a Changing World (same as AFL 210) ANT 210 3 crs.
-3 hrs.
+The Roles of Women in a Changing World (same as AFL 210) ANT 210

 This course analyzes the status and roles of women in cross-cultural perspective.
 Particular emphasis is given to the sociocultural forces underlying the women's rights movements in the 19th century and the present resurgence of feminism.